ziginfo/Shure-SLXD-Chataigne-Module/README.md

 With this Chataigen Module it is possible to monitor and control your QLX-D wireless microphone system from shure.
 Remote-Port must be set to 2022

-This module is forked on the SLXD-Module from [NiklasBerlin](https://github.com/niklasberlin/Shure-SLXD-Chataigne-module)
+This module is based on the SLXD-Module from [NiklasBerlin](https://github.com/niklasberlin/Shure-SLXD-Chataigne-module)

 ## copyright
 The Shure Icon is copyrighted by Shure Incorporated, 5800 West Touhy Avenue Niles, IL 60714